pearpages/javascript-patterns/README.md

 > **StaticFaactory** when the factory is a static method we call it that way.

 > **FactoryMethodPattern** encapsulates object creation by _letting subclasses decide what objectes create_.
 Defines an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
+> For me it's all about the factories forcing them to share a common behavior, but having liberties in how to create the objects and making them return the same supertype.
+> Factory Method is very good at Dependeny Inversion.

+> **Dependeny Inversion principle** both high-level and low-level modules depending on abstraction.

+## Dependency Inversion

++ If you use **new**, you'll be holding a reference to a concrete class.
+Use factory to get around that!
++ If you derive from a concrete class, you're depending on a concrete class.
+Derive from an abstraction, like an interface or an abstract class.
++ If you override an implemented method, then your base class wasn't really an abstraction to start with.
+Those methods implemented in the base class are meant to be shared by all your subclasses.